How To Make The Perfect Jacket Potato

 Omar Abourgebah, chef tutor at the Waitrose Cookery School, likes something a little more meaty with his baked potato.
 “My top filling is beef chilli, cheese and jalapeños.”

 Fellow Cookery School chef tutor Helen Carey is a potato purist.
 “I love a baked potato with salty butter and nothing else!
 Top tip is to bake on a bed of rock salt to absorb some of the moisture from the potato and make it extra fluffy.”

-Food editor Silvana likes her jackets equally simple.
+Food writer Silvana likes her jackets equally simple.
 “It has to be cheesy: extra mature Cheddar with a sprinkling of chopped red onion.
 Or if I’m really in need of comfort, baked beans and a dash of chilli sauce.”

 30 INSTANT JACKET POTATO FILLINGS